noszczykmichal/book4u/README.md

 # Book4u

-> An app using the Project Gutenberg's API for browsing PG catalogue.
+> An app that utilises an API built upon Project Gutenberg's database for browsing PG's catalogue.
 > You can check live demo [_here_](https://book4u-b0a2a.web.app/).

 ## Table of Contents